 What are the best options to prevent malware infections?

 One of the first recommendations that we have to avoid stuff like Redisearch.com is to avoid clicking on random online advertisements.
 In many cases, those adverts are designed to spread malware infections that will highly affect your operating system.
 After you are compromised with a malicious tool, your device will probably begin functioning slower than usual.
 Also, you will be constantly introduced to advertisements and other types of objectionable material.
-This allows Redisearch.com’s owners to make a passive income form ad revenue while negatively impacting your browsing.
+This allows Redisearch.com’s owners to make a passive income from ad revenue while negatively impacting your browsing.

-Furthermore, we hope you will not install random programs, or exploit too much of peer-to-peer downloads.
+Furthermore, we hope you will not install random programs, or indulge too much in peer-to-peer downloads.
 It is better to get programs from their official sources and clearly legitimate file-distributers.
 Random domains that offer files accept material from basically anyone and might try to make a buck by using pay-per-install monetization – they might include add-ons like Redisearch.com in the installer of an unrelated program and not warn you about it.
 Therefore, by downloading one application, you might be also receiving a disturbing malware threat.

 Bundles are one of the ways that potentially unwanted programs (PUPs), including Redisearch.com, can enter without any warnings.
 Install programs in advanced/custom modes to make sure that no suspicious content would be prepared together with the tool you originally selected.